jphong125/stellaapic/Writerside/topics/Integration-API.md

 All responses are in JSON format.

-URL of the HTTP service will be provided by Lucky Monaco for the production and test environments and looks
+URL of the HTTP service will be provided by Lucky Monaco team member for the Stage and production environments and looks
 like:

 ``` http